Use dig to Query Nameservers

 dig @8.8.8.8 SOA +noall +answer domain.com

-These two commands give you more data about the domain's refresh
+These two commands give you more data about the domain's refresh settings (for DNS cache management), while revealing whose DNS servers are the authorities for the domain.
+They can be useful for troubleshooting.

 Using +nssearch

-the Start of Authority (SOA), a record which stores the domain's
+gives the value of how long responses take to find the Start of Authority (SOA), a record which stores the domain's authoritative name servers and the defined minimum time-to-live (TTL) on other servers.

 The second command queries the SOA for the domain's zone file.
-Depending on a DNS server's
+Depending on a DNS server's configuration, the SOA might contain additional information, like a domain administrator's email address.

-Causes of DNS problems
+Causes of DNS Problems

-It is possible to omit the destination DNS server (the "@8.8.8.8" part)
+It is possible to omit the destination DNS server (the "@8.8.8.8" part) when issuing a dig

 command.
 With no server specified, dig

-the one you configured with the cloud server's DNS tool, this is almost
+If you find your default DNS server returns a different IP address from the one you configured with the cloud server's DNS tool, this is almost always for one of two reasons:

 -